Mendeley/openoffice-plugin/README.md

-*__Please Note:__  This won't work with the stable version of Mendeley Desktop.
-We're working on it, so please check back later.*
+*__Please Note:__  The plugin in this repository requires Mendeley Desktop >= 1.5.
+It is not compatible with MD 1.3 and earlier.*

-*We are in the process of opening up the code and API for integration between Mendeley Desktop and word processors.
-The stable version of the plugin is bundled with Mendeley Desktop and can be installed via Tools -> Install OpenOffice Plugin.*
+*The stable version of the plugin is bundled with Mendeley Desktop and can be installed via Tools -> Install OpenOffice Plugin.*

 # The Mendeley OpenOffice Extension